Trump signs order to establish strategic bitcoin reserve

-WASHINGTON: United States President Donald Trump signed an executive order on Thursday (Mar 6) to establish a strategic bitcoin reserve, a day before meeting with executives from the cryptocurrency industry at the White House.
+WASHINGTON :U.S. President Donald Trump has signed an executive order to establish a strategic reserve of cryptocurrencies by using tokens already owned by the government, disappointing some in the market who had hoped for a firm plan to buy new tokens.

+The announcement, made on Thursday ahead of a meeting with crypto executives at the White House later on Friday, sent the price of bitcoin down by around 5 per cent to $85,000.
+In early European trading on Friday, bitcoin has recovered to trade at $89,200.

-The reserve will be capitalized with bitcoin owned by the federal government that was forfeited as part of criminal or civil asset forfeiture proceedings, the White House crypto czar, billionaire David Sacks, said in a post on social media platform X.
+A "Strategic Bitcoin Reserve" will be capitalized with bitcoin owned by the federal government that was seized as part of criminal or civil asset forfeiture proceedings, the White House crypto czar, billionaire David Sacks, said in a post on social media platform X.

+The order kept open the possibility of the government buying bitcoin in future.
+The U.S. commerce and treasury secretaries "are authorized to develop budget-neutral strategies for acquiring additional bitcoin, provided that those strategies impose no incremental costs on American taxpayers," a factsheet on the White House website said.

+"The significance of this executive order is mainly symbolic, as it marks the first time Bitcoin is formally recognized as a reserve asset of the United States government," said Andrew O'Neill, digital assets managing director at S&P Global Ratings.

-Attendees at Friday's White House crypto summit expect the event to serve as a stage for Trump to formally announce his plans to build a strategic reserve containing bitcoin and four other cryptocurrencies.
+Attendees at Friday's White House crypto summit expect the event to serve as a stage for Trump to formally announce his plans.

-Earlier this week, Trump announced the names of five digital assets he expects to include in this reserve, spiking the market value of each.
-The five are Bitcoin, ether, XRP, solana and cardano, the president said.

 It is not clear how such a reserve would work or how it would benefit taxpayers.
 Sacks said the federal government will have a strategy to maximize the value of its holdings in such a reserve, without offering details.